 #6 Supporting measures

 If possible, avoid carbon dosage (e.g. vodka method, products with ethanol or sugars as ingredients) while the cyano problem exists, as these generally promote bacterial growth (including cyanobacteria).
 Furthermore, you should temporarily stop adding trace elements and amino acids.
 An additional filtration with activated carbon can be useful to remove possible toxins of the cyanobacteria.
 Also check your silicate content in the water and take measures (e.g. renew the mixed bed resin of the osmosis plant) to remove silicate.

 #7 The last resort

 If you have taken all the measures listed here, but have not seen any improvement even after several weeks, you can consider using an anticyano preparation.
 The trade offers you numerous options here.
 However, you should make sure that the preparation does not contain any antibiotics.
-As the tank biology is often severely affected by the use of these preparations, they should be considered as a last option.
+A good example here is Triton CYA-NO. As the tank biology is often severely affected by the use of antibiotics, such remedies should be considered as a last option.
 If you do decide to use them, it is recommended that you stabilise your tank biology after the treatment by adding a bacterial solution.